KentaGoto/Term_check/README.md

 ```

 **Note**
-Target files and glossaries must be tab-delimited to source and target, and stored without UTF BOM.
+Target files and glossaries must be tab-delimited to source and target, and stored UTF8 (without BOM).

 ## The result is generated as html
 Screen image: